 Deliver management is applying different actions in order to ensure that goods are efficiently and effectively transferred from one place to the next.
 When people ask how items get from point A to point B, it’s all thanks to delivery management, otherwise known as fleet management.
 Consumer expectations are continuously on the rise and because of this, the function of delivery management is more important than ever.
 In this article, you'll learn about what delivery management is in-depth and all there is to know about the topic.

-Who Is Responsible for Delivery Management?
+Who Is Responsible for Delivery Management and Route Management?

 A delivery manager is usually the one that is in charge of and responsible for the delivery process.